Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Virginia, youth in juvenile court have the right to counsel in detention, adjudicatory and transfer hearings involving a child alleged to be in need of services, in need of supervision, or delinquent.
 Va.
 Code Ann. § 16.1-266(B), (C).
-At the first hearing in a delinquency case, the judge shall advise the youth of his or her right to trial.
+At the first appearance in court in a delinquency case, the judge shall advise the youth of their rights, including, but not limited to, a right to counsel.
 Va.
 Sup.
 Ct.
 R. 8:17.
 Prior to the detention hearing, the court shall appoint “a qualified and competent attorney-at-law” to represent an unrepresented child.
 Va.
 Code Ann. § 16.1-266(B).

 A child is specifically entitled to counsel at the following stages: